-The extended mode register (1) stores the data for enabling or disabling the DLL, output driver strength, additive latency, ODT, DQS disable, OCD program.
+The extended mode register (1) stores the data for enabling or disabling the DLL, output driver strength, additive latency, ODT, \overline{DQS} disable, OCD program.
 The default value of the extended mode register (1) is not defined, therefore the extended mode register (1) must be programmed during initialization for proper operation.
 The DDR2 SDRAM should be in all bank precharge with CKE already high prior to writing into the extended mode register (1).
 The mode register set command cycle time (tMRD) must be satisfied to complete the write operation to the extended mode register (1).
 Extended mode register (1) contents can be changed using the same command and clock cycle requirements during normal operation as long as all banks are in the precharge state.
 A0 is used for DLL enable or disable.
-A1 is used for oCD control, A10 is used for DQS disable.
+A1 is used for enabling a reduced strength output driver.
+A[5:3] determines the additive latency, A[9:7] are used for OCD control, A10 is used for \overline{DQS} disable and A11 is used for RDQS enable.
 A2 and A6 are used for ODT setting.